MasterERTS/cv-object-tracking/readme.md

 1. Click on `Fork`.
 2. Go to your fork and `clone` the project to your local machine.
 3. `git clone https://github.com/master-coro/cv-object-tracking`
-4. Make sure you installed opencv. ( Just clone opencv and opencv-contrib, make sure you modify the cmake list to change nonfree sources to ON, then configure cmake and build.
-Tutorials easily found online. )
+4. Make sure you installed opencv.
+Clone opencv and opencv-contrib, make sure you modify the cmake list to change nonfree sources to ON, then configure cmake and build.
+Tutorials easily found online.

 ## Run